Actually a Freezing Cold Weekend in Harbin

 After analyzing my Baidu maps and chatting with a few different bus drivers I was on my way.
 The Harbin accent is actually very standard and doesn’t really carry any tricky tones to throw you off.
 After dealing with the rush-hour traffic and closer to 45 minute bus ride, I was finally at my hotel.
 I decided that after the long transit trips to take a small break and venture for a quick night stroll of downtown Harbin.

-As it was a tad late, I thought I would venture up to Zhong Yang Da Jie (中央大街).
+As it was a tad late, Zhong Yang Da Jie (中央大街) sounded like a good idea.
 It’s basically a tourist street filled with shops and local food delicacies, but you do get to take in the beauty of some of the Russian architectural influence.
 Everybody will tell you the street is a must-see and I would recommend strolling through as well.
 With ice sculptures speckled throughout the street and tons of colorful street food tactically placed, it’s a good way to get a vibe of the city.

 I picked up a warmer pair of gloves, snapped some shots, and tried out some small bites.
 One thing you must try out is the Ma Song Bing Guer (马送尔冰棍), a milky popsicle that every Chinese in the Northeast seems to know.
 It may sound kinda crazy eating a popsicle in sub-zero temperatures, but it was worth it.
 After grabbing a couple dinners in the area and mingling with some locals I decided to call it an evening.

-This day was extremely packed.
+My second day in Harbin was extremely packed.
 After eating a breakfast and once again mapping out everything on the Baidu Map app, I took out to test out the Harbin subway system.
 Once you start strolling around in the city you really start to almost think you’re in Russia.
 The architectural influence is everywhere.
 From the historical buildings on every corner to the interior design of the subway system, Harbin really showcases the foreign cultural influences the city has witnessed.

 My first stop of the day was the infamous Unit 731 located south of the city and about a 30 minute subway ride.
-Unit 731 was a Japanese prison and chemical warfare research lab that was established just before World War II.
-The site isn’t quite as well known to people outside of China, but did commit some awful atrocities on the same level of what occurred in Europe.
+Unit 731 was a pre-World War II Japanese prison and chemical warfare research lab.
+Unfortunately, the site here isn’t as well known to people outside of China.
+However, Unit 731 did commit some awful atrocities on the same level of what occurred in Europe.
 It was definitely hard to read about some of the horrific human experiments that were done here.

 The site is definitely worth visiting and to understand some of the history that occurred in the region.
 After losing my gloves somehow on the subway, I decided to check off another museum, the Harbin Museum.
 The Harbin Museum didn’t wow me in any way and wasn’t as well designed as other city museums I’ve been to.
 I would pass on this site if you’re into museums.